15-Low-End Competitor May Not Stay at the Low End

 If this trend seems unlikely, consider that Charles Schwab, Dell, Nucor Steel and Wal-Mart all got their starts at the low end of the market.
 For more on low-end competitors, see “Turmoil Below: Confronting Low-End Competition” in the Tools/Perspectives section of StrategyStreet.

 Patent law in India tends to discourage the research and development of proprietary pharmaceutical preparations there.
+These laws aborted Indian pharmaceutical companies’ efforts to enter the market for proprietary drugs.

 Government policies in India have retarded the opportunities for Indian pharmaceutical companies to enter higher-margin segments of the industry.
 Creating a successful product innovation approach requires that you first stop losing customers and then respond to their clear market needs.
 See more HERE.